 Several of his family members are employed with law enforcement.
 In late 2016, the 20-year-old himself was working as a security guard at a hotel and a grocery store.

-Wheeler-Weaver’s first victim was 19-year-old Robin West.
-According to her mother, West struggled with mental health issues and had been a sex worker at the time of her disappearance on Aug.
-31, 2016.
+Khalil Wheeler-Weaver’s first victim was 19-year-old Robin West.
+According to her mother, West struggled with mental health issues.

-The next day, local police responded to calls about a fire in an abandoned house.
+The day after she vanished, local police responded to calls about a fire in an abandoned house.
 Upon entering the home, they discovered West’s charred remains.

-Her body was so badly burned that she could not be identified until two weeks later through her dental records.
+Her body was so badly burned that she could not be identified until two weeks later through the use of dental records.
 Due to the state of her remains, her cause of death could not be determined.

 When he was later questioned about West’s murder, Wheeler-Weaver told detectives that he had gone for a meal with West and dropped her off at an abandoned house about two blocks from where she was found.

 On Dec.
 5, 2016, Brown’s remains were discovered in a different abandoned house.
 Tape covered her nose and mouth.
-She had been strangled to death.
+The cause of death was ultimately ruled as strangulation.

 “You’re Not A Serial Killer, Right?”